RoadieHQ/marketing-site/content/docs/getting-started/updating-the-ui/index.md

 Then select the component in the autocomplete and adjust the title and path as necessary and click "Add".

-NB: When choosing a name please make sure it starts with something unique.
-(There is currently a [bug in opensource backstage](https://github.com/backstage/backstage/issues/7741) which means that if you create a new page that shares the same initial name as an existing one (i.e. `Api` and `Api Visualiser`), you will not be able to select the new page.)

 ![Add page screen](./add-page.png)

 Finally, don't forget to save your changes.